tldr-pages/tldr/pages/common/git-mktree.md

 > Build a tree object using `ls-tree` formatted text.
 > More information: <https://git-scm.com/docs/git-mktree>.

-- Allow missing objects which bypass the default behavior that verifies each tree entry has an existing object:
+- Build a tree object and verify that each tree entry’s hash identifies an existing object:

+`git mktree`

+- Allow missing objects:

 `git mktree --missing`

-- Read the NUL terminated output of the tree object:
+- Read the NUL terminated output of the tree object (`ls-tree -z`):

 `git mktree -z`

-- Allow for the creation of multiple tree objects:
+- Allow the creation of multiple tree objects:

 `git mktree --batch`

+- Sort and build a tree from `stdin` (non-recursive `git ls-tree` output format is required):

+`git mktree < {{path/to/file}}`